The bulletin board for America's public schools. Parents, teachers, students, and staff. One community per school.

 How many high schools are in Schoharie County?

-Schoharie County, New York has 3 public high schools, along with 1 middle schools and 4 elementary schools.
+Schoharie County, New York has 3 public high schools, serving approximately 1,222 students.

 What is the largest school district in Schoharie County?